kevindamm/cratedigdb/README.md

-# go-vinyl
+# cratedig

 Go+Gin web service storing my vinyl collection and serving it as a web app

 The skeleton of this code is from the [golang tutorial for writing a web service ](https://go.dev/doc/tutorial/web-service-gin).
 It's a good tutorial, if you're interested in this code you should read through that too.

 The schema used here is a departure from the tutorial, it uses the same schema